 Sundays look a little different these days.
 We follow all guidelines and restrictions outlined by our provincial government.
 We do require the proof of vaccination and registration is also not required.
 We encourage everyone to wear a face covering/mask if they would like to do so but it is not required.

 We encourage you to stop by our cafe or bring your own coffee.

-One of the members of our hospitality team will help you find your seat.
+One of the members of our hospitality team will help you a seat.